Latent Emissions, Chakaia Booker

 One of Alana Olsen’s videos, Theories of Forgetting, appears as a link in Lance Olsen's novel by the same title.
 Olsen's novel, which forms the genesis of this exhibition, is itself based on another piece of art: Robert Smithson's Spiral Jetty (1970), a 1,500-foot long basalt-stone earthwork located in Utah’s Great Salt Lake.

 There’s No Place Like Time takes part in a larger conceptual conversation investigating the problematics of identity construction and historical knowledge.
 Composed of various hypotheses, interventions, and troublings, the exhibition doesn’t seek to replicate, replace, or stand in for a past that never happened.
 Rather, it is meant to problematize the very idea of pastness — in today’s sad jargon, we might call it an investigation into the idea of alt-facts — while inviting a sort of choreography, a way of moving through experience, through the complications of identity, history, genre, and textuality.

-Andi Olsen is the guest curator of the exhibition, which was requested by ND Professor Steve Tomasula, Department of English, the Creative Writing Program.
+Andi & Lance Olsen are the guest curators of the exhibition, which was requested by ND Professor Steve Tomasula, Department of English, the Creative Writing Program.
 It will be the focus of his Fall 2018 class on hybrid writing and be on view during the &NOW Festival of Innovative Writing.